TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 getVarPath()
 ------------

-The environment provides the path to the :file:`var` folder.
+The environment provides the path to the :file:`var/` folder.
 This folder contains data like logs, sessions, locks, and cache files.

 For Composer-based installations, it returns :ref:`directory-var`, in legacy